AschPlatform/asch-docs-site/source/en/whitepaper/cctime.md

 ## 3.1 Asset production

-CCTime is a decentralized application based on Asch application SDK.
-The CCTime application will not issue tokens independently, transferring from main chain.

-We will register a publisher called CCTime in the Asch main chain, and then use the publisher to register an asset called XCT, which is known as cctime.xct.

-Once the asset is issued, it will be transferred to the CCTime application in a lump sum and locked in a joint signature account of the application.
+CCTime is a decentralized application based on Asch’s application SDK.
+The CCTime application will not issue tokens independently by transferring from the main chain.
+A publisher called CCTime in the Asch main chain will be registered, and the publisher will be used to register an asset called XCT, which is known as cctime.xct.
+Once the asset is issued, it will be transferred to the CCTime application in a lump sum and will be locked in a joint signature account of the application.
 We will release 95 percent of tokens by airdropping within one year to users who are interested in the application.

-Why do not produce assets within CCTime?
+Why not produce assets within CCTime?

-It is good to issue assets in the main chain.
+Issuing assets in the main chain are reliable.
 In the future, the assets transferred to Dapp can also be transferred to the main chain through the cross-link port and then transferred to other applications，achieving the goal of multi-chain and multi-purpose.

 ## 3.2 System of account

-The main chain of Asch is in common use with all the accounts of Dapp(except for the old version of the digital address).
-Account authentication uses asymmetric encryption techniques, therefore, there is no need for a centralized registration process.
-The user only needs to keep the master password corresponding to an account, then you can make various write operation of block chains .
-Such as transfer, release news, reward, praise, comment and so on.
+The main chain of Asch is in normal use with all the accounts of Dapp (except for the old version of the digital address).
+Account authentication uses asymmetric encryption techniques.
+Therefore, there is no need for a centralized registration process.
+The user only needs to keep the master password corresponding to an account, can make various write operation on the blockchain, such as transfer, release news, reward, praise, comment and so on.

-The master password is to use the bip39 protocol generated by several (multiples of 12) word mnemonic symbol, as well as the public key pair and the private key pair take the master password as seed, calculated by ed25519 elliptic curve algorithm.

-Account ID or account address then is encoded by the public key, followed by two sha256 hashes and one ripemd160 hash, repass Base58check.
+The master password uses the bip39 protocol generated by several (multiples of 12) word mnemonic symbols, as well as the public key pair and the private key pair taking the master password as seed, calculated by the ed25519 elliptic curve algorithm.
+Account ID or account address then is encoded by the public key, followed by two sha256 hashes and one ripemd160 hash, and a repass Base58check.

 ## 3.3 Cryptography algorithm